Coveros-GitHub-Sandbox/selenified/README.md

 -Dhub=http://localhost:4444
 -Dhub=https://sauceusername:sauceaccesskey@ondemand.saucelabs.com:443
 ```
 Alternatively, your credentials can be set as environment variables.
-For sauce labs set them as:
+Set them as:
 ```
-export SAUCE_USER='somesauceusername'
+export HUB_USER='somesauceusername'
-export SAUCE_KEY='somesaucekey'
+export HUB_PASS='somesaucekey'
 ```
 #### Proxy
 If this is specified, then the tests will be run through a proxy server at the specified address.
 Include the